Man accused of plotting assassination of Joe Biden continues threats from jail, officials say

-CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE)- A man accused of wanting to kill former Vice President Joe Biden is now accused of making new threats from his prison cell.
+KANNAPOLIS, N.C.
+(FOX 46 CHARLOTTE)- A man accused of wanting to kill former Vice President Joe Biden is now accused of making new threats from his jail cell.

 Court documents show 19-year-old Alexander Triesman is continuing to threaten the life of the former VP and Democratic nominee.